peterddrummond/xspde_matlab/doc/source/api.rst

     *Default:* ``0``

     Flag for storing raw trajectory data.
-If this flag is turned on, raw trajectories are stored in memory and written to a file on completion.
-To make use of these, a file-name should be included!
+If this flag is turned on, raw trajectories are stored in memory.
+The raw data is returned in function calls and also written to a file on completion, if a file-name is included.

     ::